-1. These regulations define in detail the contents of the related General Regulations (Ordinamento Didattico) of the Master's degree programme in Mechanical Engineering, under art.
+- 1. These regulations define in detail the contents of the related General Regulations (Ordinamento Didattico) of the Master's degree programme in Materials and Chemical Engineering for Nano, Bio, and Sustainable Technologies, under art.
 12, s.
-1 of the Ministerial Decree no. 270/2004 on "Amendments to the regulation containing the rules concerning the teaching autonomy of universities".

-2. The General Regulations and the organisation of the Master's degree are defined in respect of freedom of teaching and the rights and duties of lecturers and students.
+1 of the Ministerial Decree no. 270/2004 on "Amendments to the regulation containing the rules concerning the teaching autonomy of universities". - 2.
+The General Regulations and the organisation of the Master's degree are defined in respect of freedom of teaching and the rights and duties of lecturers and students.